jenav/labwc-ws4waybar/README.md

 		6 - Installation.
 			$ meson install -C build

-		By default it installs the labwc binary in the /usr/local/bin folder, make you have it in the PATH environment variable.
+		By default the labwc binary is installed in the /usr/local/bin folder, so make sure you have it in your PATH environment variable:

+			$ echo $PATH

+		If it's missing you need to add this line at the end of your ~/.bashrc file (in case you use bash):

+   			export PATH=$PATH:/usr/local/bin

 		You should be able to run the modified 'labwc' from anywhere now.

 	</details>

-2. Download, **review** and copy the 3 shell scripts `ws_labwc` (server), `ws_module` and `ws_unique` to the `~/.config/waybar/scripts/` folder.
+3. Download, **review** and copy the 3 shell scripts `ws_labwc` (server), `ws_module` and `ws_unique` to the `~/.config/waybar/scripts/` folder.
 Create the folder if it doesn't exist or adjust the paths to your liking.
 Make sure the scripts are executable.
 	<details>
 		<summary>Detailed information</summary>